 PSCI 323 Contemporary Political Theory

 My recent work focuses upon the ways in which environmental concerns might be the basis for effective social criticism.
 This has led me in several directions, including a critical analysis of the liberal concept of property; reflection upon the possibilities — and limitations — of a democratic conception of sacrifice; and the tension between populist and paternalist appeals within environmental argument.
 I am particularly interested in the ways in which large-scale material practices in society — including use of land, reliance upon automobiles, and dwelling in homes — can create both opportunities and constraints for arguments regarding environmental sustainability.

-My new book Engaging the Everyday: Environmental Social Criticism and the Resonance Dilemma will be published by the MIT Press in April 2015.
+My new book Engaging the Everyday: Environmental Social Criticism and the Resonance Dilemma was published by the MIT Press in Spring 2015.

 I am also co-editor (with Teena Gabrielson, Cheryl Hall, and David Schlosberg) of the forthcoming Oxford Handbook of Environmental Political Theory.

 My earlier books are: The Environmental Politics of Sacrifice (MIT Press, 2010) (edited with Michael Maniates), Political Nature: Environmentalism and the Interpretation of Western Thought (MIT Press 2001), and American Indians and U.S. Politics (Praeger, 2002).